 - Put your classroom skills into practice by working part-time in the local area with international corporations like GE Aviation and Dematic Corporation.
 These companies hire Michigan Tech students to fill critical positions in their IT areas.

 - You can get extra help or find a fun job at the Electrical and Computer Engineering Learning Center.

 - Classroom theory is reinforced by hands-on experiments and design projects that will prepare you for industry or advanced research.

 - Earn a Master's degree in just a single year of study beyond your undergrad degree through the accelerated master's program in electrical engineering.

 - Michigan Tech's electrical engineering program is accredited by the Engineering Accreditation Commission of ABET, 111 Market Place, Suite 1050, Baltimore, MD 21202-4012, telephone: (410) 347-7700.

 Electrical engineers can also get involved with our innovative Enterprise program—student-run business teams working to find real solutions for industry.
-The electrical and computer engineering department sponsors three teams of its own: Wireless Communication, Blue Marble Security, and Automotive Computing Enterprise (ACE).
+The electrical and computer engineering department sponsors three teams of its own: Wireless Communication, Blue Marble Security, and Hybrid Electric Vehicle.

 Electrical engineers find jobs in a wide array of industries including communications, defense and aerospace, metals and mining, biomedicine, and manufacturing.
 And recruiters know to look at Michigan Tech.
 Of the 280 companies at the fall 2012 career fair, 163 were looking for electrical engineers.